Orion83-h/java-app/README.md

-# Spring Boot CI/CD Pipeline
+# Jenkins CI Pipeline

-A robust CI/CD pipeline for automating the build, test, and deployment of a Spring Boot application using Jenkins.
+A robust CI pipeline for automating the build, test, and deployment of a Spring Boot application using Jenkins.

 ## Pipeline Overview

 This Jenkins pipeline automates the entire software delivery process for our Spring Boot application, from source code retrieval to deployment.
-It implements security scanning, code quality checks, containerization, and automated testing to ensure reliable and secure deployments.
+It implements security scanning, code quality checks, containerization, and automated testing to ensure reliable, lightweight and secure docker images.

 ## Pipeline Stages